 For the first time, multi-billion dollar companies globally saw the benefits of offering a more flexible lifestyle – while employees had more control over their work.

 Put very simply, remote jobs enable you to work from anywhere – while still being employed by a company.

 As a remote employee, you can work for a company based in Sweden but complete your work from anywhere in the world, so long as you meet the work outlined in your employment contract.

-So, as an example, if a consulting firm in New York hired you, and you typically live in Denmark – you will complete your work from there.
+So, as an example, if a roofing SEO company in New York hired you, and you typically live in Denmark – you will complete your work from there.
 But, if you decided to travel for a while, you could do so – so long as you do the job.

 When you see flexible hours, an employee can choose when they work, allowing them to have total autonomy.